Luigi Fontana (medical researcher)

-Luigi Fontana (born April 22, 1969) is a physician scientist who studies healthy longevity, with a focus on calorie restriction, endurance exercise and metabolism.
+Luigi Fontana is a physician scientist who studies healthy longevity, with a focus on calorie restriction, endurance exercise and metabolism.
 He is the Leonard P Ullmann Chair in Translational Metabolic Health at the Charles Perkins Centre, where he directs the Charles Perkins Centre Royal Prince Alfred Clinic and the CPC RPA Health for Life Research, Educational and Clinical Program.
 He is also a professor of medicine and nutrition in the Faculty of Medicine and Health at the University of Sydney and a clinical academic in the Department of Endocrinology at the Royal Prince Alfred Hospital in Sydney, Australia.
 Fontana was a professor of medicine and co-director of the Healthy Longevity Program at Washington University School of Medicine.

 Education

 Fontana received his medical training at the University of Verona in Italy and graduated in 1994.
 After two years at the University of Verona Medical School, Fontana joined the Laboratory of Clinical Pharmacology at the King's College School of Medicine, University of London in 1997.
 He returned to University of Verona in 1998 to become Chief Medical Resident in Internal and Emergency Medicine and graduated in 1999.
 In 2004 he completed his PhD in Metabolism at the University of Padua School of Medicine in Italy.